Word-building in English

 simple – to simplify

--ize: Often used to form verbs from nouns,
+-ize: Often is used to form verbs from nouns,

 indicating the act of making something conform to a particular standard or state, or to perform a specified action.